 Braydon Coburn and his family moved to Shaunavon when Braydon was seven years old.
 He attended school and played minor hockey in Shaunavon until the age of 14 when he transferred to Notre Dame in order to further his hockey skills and continue his education.
 In the Bantam draft he was drafted first overall in the WHL by the Portland Winterhawks.
 He won the Jim Piggott Memorial Trophy for top rookie in the WHL for his play in the 2001-2002 season.
 Coburn was drafted eighth over all into the NHL by the Atlanta Thrashers in the 2003 NHL Entry Draft.
 He continued to play on the Winterhawks, however, until the end of the 2004-2005 season.
 Coburn reported to the Chicago Wolves at the end of the 2004-2005 season and helped with the team's playoff run.
 He spent the next year with the AHL club, but was called up to the Thrashers for nine games.
 The next season, 2006-2007, Coburn found himself traded to the NHL’s Philadelphia Flyers after splitting time with Atlanta and the AHL Wolves.
-He is a very important member of the Philadelphia Flyers.
-Coburn is a sturdy all-around performer on the blueline.
+Coburn was traded to the Tampa Bay Lightning in the 2015 NHL Entry Draft.
 He is a career top four defenseman on any team in the NHL.

 Hayley Wickenheiser was born in Shaunavon and lived here with her family until she was 12 years old, when they moved to Calgary, Alberta where she not only trained, but has also pursued a BSc degree at the University of Calgary.